192el-tech/notebooklm-cdb-learning/README.md

 | **InvestNews** | Investment simulator used to compare CDB scenarios.
 [Open the simulator](https://investnews.com.br/ferramentas/simuladores/simulador-de-investimento/) |

 These sources were intentionally selected to combine educational content from financial institutions, independent financial media, and a practical investment simulator.
 This combination enabled not only a better understanding of CDB investments but also the validation and comparison of information across different perspectives.

+### 🤖 Prompt Engineering

+## 🤖 Prompt Engineering

+This project explored how prompt design influences the quality of AI-generated responses.
+Rather than asking isolated questions, the prompts were progressively refined to obtain clearer explanations, better structured summaries, and more reliable references.
+This iterative process helped demonstrate how effective prompt engineering can improve both learning outcomes and knowledge organization.